patofoto/Demon_Klipper_Essentials_Unified/README.md

 [GENERAL SETUP FOR ALL PRINTERS](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General%20_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md)

-## If you're using a Sovol SV08 printer you need to do this...
+## If you're using a Sovol SV08 printer
+You need to do this as well as the general setup for all printers above...
 [SOVOL SV08 SETUP](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md)